 Their online form was clean, simple, and powered by a company I recognized.
 From the form, I was able to select a purpose.
 I chose to leave the purpose as the default, “Area of Greatest Need.”
 I entered an amount, confirmed that I was giving a one-time gift rather than a recurring one, and clicked “Submit.”

 That led me to a secondary donation page with additional fields to fill out.
-I entered my contact information, which Google auto-filled for me, as well as my billing info.
+I entered my contact information as well as my billing info.
 There was an option to cover the transaction fees, which I chose to do.
 At the bottom of the page was a message from the organization expressing thanks and appreciation for the soon-to-be donation.
 Part of that message included a line that said, “An email receipt will be sent to your email address.”
 I clicked “Submit” again and was immediately rerouted to a page prompting me to create an account.

 What I did not see, however, was what raised concern.
 There was no confirmation message that the transaction went through.
 I checked my email and there was also nothing from the organization.
 I checked my Spam folder.
 Nothing.
-Then I went to the form again and tested the auto-fill to make sure my email address was entered correctly.
-It was.
 Wondering if perhaps their emails were not scheduled to be sent immediately, I checked back a few hours later.
 Still nothing.
 Perhaps they will send one next January for tax purposes.
 We’ll see.

 Eventually, I checked our credit card statement and saw a charge that confirmed the transaction.
 Two months later, we still have not seen a confirmation email from the organization, although we still regularly receive their newsletter, which also tells me we have not accidentally been unsubscribed.